-I reached the temple complex at 6.30 am.
-An auto-rickshaw dropped me off in front of the temple.
-It was still very dark and the gates had not been opened yet.
-I waited patiently for a few minutes by which time the caretaker presumably noticed me and opened the gates.
-The front of the complex is lined with eight small shrines – two to the left of the doorway, and the rest to its right.
-I was the first one inside.
+I woke up before dawn and took a quick hot shower.
+I left my car at the hotel and hailed an auto-rickshaw.
+When the auto-rickshaw dropped me off in front of the temple, it was 6.30 am and still very dark.
+The gates had not been opened yet.
+In the dim light, I could make out the front of the complex, lined with eight small shrines – two to the left of the doorway, and the rest to its right.

 The Kanchi Kailasanathar Temple is dedicated to Shiva, referred to as Kailasanathar in this temple.
 His consort here is Kanakavalli Thayar.
 The temple design has been created so as to recreate the environment of Mount Kailasha, the abode of Shiva.

 The main temple has a simple layout with a tower or sikhara at the center of the complex.
 The foundations are made of granite, while the upper floors including the carvings are all made of sandstone.
-The main shrine is built in a pyramidal format, which is typical of Dravidian architecture as we will see more of at the Shore Temple in Mahabalipuram.
+The main shrine is built in a pyramidal format, which is typical of Dravidian architecture as we will see more of it at the Shore Temple in Mahabalipuram.

 The light was much improved by this time, with the Sun showing itself towards the front of the temple.
 As I went around taking pictures of these crumbling beauties a family of parrots appeared from nowhere at the roof of the temple.
 Below is the west side wall of the main mandapa, covered in detailed carvings of Shiva.

-Towards the back in a mini shrine I found a carving of Shiva and his consort.
+Modern iconographers call this set of signs Somaskanda, meaning Shiva with Uma and their son Skanda (Sa Uma Skanda).
 A part of the mural on the side walls still tells the story of what was once a colorful section of the temple.
-This Somaskanda panel, depicting Shiva and Parvati with Karthikeya sitting on Parvati’s lap, is a repeating feature of the temples built by Rajasimha.
+This Somaskanda panel, depicting Shiva and Parvati with Karthikeya sitting on Parvati’s lap, is a repeating feature of the temples built by King Rajasimha.
 It can also be found at the Shore Temple also commissioned by Rajasimha.

 Passing all the mini shrines, I had walked to the back passage of the compound where lies an idol of Murugan in black granite.

-By the time I completed my pradkshina (walk-around the temple), time the temple was basking in a beautiful golden sunlight.
+By the time I completed my pradkshina (walk-around the temple), the temple was basking in beautiful golden sunlight.
 The caretaker at the site told me that this is one of the few temples in Kanchipuram, which was purely a contribution of Pallava kings and which didn’t have any additions by other dynasties such as Cholas and Vijayanagara kings.

-Sometimes being unpopular is a blessing is disguise, otherwise I wouldn’t be seeing these original carvings as they were created thousands of years ago.
-Compared the the carvings on the inside many of the carvings on the outside walls have deteriorated beyond the point of recognition.
-Amateur restoration have resulted in white patches over the sandstone rocks.
+Once I was done taking shots inside the temple, I walked outside to capture some of the external carvings.
+Compared to the carvings on the inside many of the carvings on the outside walls have deteriorated beyond the point of recognition.
+Amateur restoration has resulted in white patches over the sandstone rocks.

 Nandi of Kailasanathar Temple

 Before leaving, I walked to the far end of the park to capture one of the most detailed Nandi bull I have seen till now.
-The stone Nandi (bull) sits on a pedestal facing the temple complex, surrounded by four lion pillars.
+The stone Nandi sits on a pedestal facing the temple complex, surrounded by four lion pillars.